syncfusion-content/xamarin-docs/Xamarin/Segmented-Control/Customization.md

 ## Border

-You can customize the border by their color and thickness.
+Customize the border by both color and thickness.

-### Border color
+### Border Color

-You can customize the border color of all the items in the segmented control.
+Adjust the border color for all items in the segmented control.

 {% tabs %}